aurelia/router/doc/article/en-us/router-configuration.md

 ---

 ## [Basic Configuration](aurelia-doc://section/1/version/1.0.0)

 > Info
 > To use Aurelia's router your component view must have a `<router-view></router-view>` element.
-In order to configure the router, the component's viewmodel requires a configureRouter() function.
+In order to configure the router, the component's view-model requires a configureRouter() function.

 <code-listing heading="app.html">
   <source-code lang="HTML">